Module 4: Marketing Your Rental Vacancy – LandlordPass

 Review before posting.
 Do not include language that targets or excludes people based on protected grounds under BC's Human Rights Code (s.
 10).
 Describe the property — not who should live there.

-Lead Management: Speed Wins
+Lead Management: Speed Still Wins

 In a soft market, the first landlord to respond with clear information often wins the tenant.
 Slow responses lose leads — period.
 Set up a system before you post the ad, not after.